Kong/docs.konghq.com/app/contributing/style-guide.md

 - Enclose sample code with single backticks.<br/>
   For example: \`sudo yum install /path/to/package.rpm`

-## Images
+## Screenshots

-- Add files to the corresponding product folder by navigating in the repo from **app > assets > images > docs**.
-- When naming/titling image files, use lowercase letters and dashes only.
+You can use screenshots to express the capabilities, look and feel, and experience of a feature in situations where exclusively using text would make the documentation harder to understand.
+We recommend writing the documentation first, **without** using screenshots, and then assessing if a screenshot would enhance the documentation.

+Screenshots are used to support documentation and do not _replace_ documentation.
+In some cases, using wireframes in place of screenshots is easier to maintain.
+Otherwise, all screenshots must follow these guidelines.

+- Screenshots must be taken with browser developer tools.
+- Resolution should be set to **1500x843.75**.
+- Screenshots of UI elements should include only the relevant **panel**.
+Panels are a container within a UI window which contain multiple related elements.
+- Mouse should not be visible.
+- Emphasis can be added by creating a **square** border around the point of interest.
+The border must use the color `#0788ad` from the [colors style guide](https://kongponents.netlify.app/style-guide/colors.html).
+- In situations that require it a `1px` black border can be used.
-- Use SVGs whenever possible, otherwise use PNGs.
+- **Do not** use GIFs.
 - Limit image file size to ~2MB.
-- Compress and resize images before adding them to the site.
-- Do not use shadows.
-- Borders can be added to screenshots only `-1px` black.
-- Add an `alt` attribute and detailed description of the image.
-- **Do not** use GIFs, as they are not accessible and reduce page performance.
+- Add files to the corresponding product folder by navigating in the repo from **app > _assets > images > docs**.
+- Use lowercase letters and dashes when naming an image file.

 ### Icons

 When deciding which icon to use for a doc, use the following guidelines:

-1. Is there a unicode version?
+1. Is there a Unicode version?

-   We use unicode for common icons such as ✅ &nbsp; and ❌&nbsp;.
-You can copy and paste a unicode icon directly into markdown.
+   We use Unicode for common icons such as ✅&nbsp; and ❌&nbsp;.
+You can copy and paste a Unicode icon directly into markdown.

 2. Is there a Font Awesome icon?

-   We also use a free version of Font Awesome to supplement unicode icons.
+   We also use the free version of Font Awesome to supplement Unicode icons.
    Check out [their catalog](https://fontawesome.com/v5/search?m=free) to find an icon code, then see our [icon usage instructions](/contributing/markdown-rules/#icons).